The recent NFL season could easily be summed up in two words: Public Demonstration.

 Throughout his ministry, Jesus didn’t make it his mission for people to know Christianity.
 His goal was for people to know Him, and to experience the love of a savior.

-The Philadelphia Eagles have taken note, and they’re doing just that.
+The Philadelphia Eagles Christians have taken note, and they’re doing just that.

-So whether you’re sporting green and white on Sunday or not, it seems the Philadelphia Eagles is a team that we can get behind.
+So whether you’re sporting green and white for Super Bowl 52 or not, it seems the Philadelphia Eagles is a team that we can get behind.
 They’re using their platform and passion to make the name of Jesus known.